UWrc/UWrc.github.io/docs/hyak101/containers/demonstration.md

 ```js
 du -h --max-depth 1
 ```
-If you find your storage exeeding the 10GB quota, you will need to eliminate storage.
+If you find your storage exceeding the 10GB quota, you will need to eliminate storage.
 It can be helpful to clear the Apptainer cache with the following:
 ```js
 apptainer cache clean
 ```